 Popular technology columnists have an almost fetishistic obsession with reporting the latest buzz on silicon-chip-run computing devices.

-Presently, it’s tablets, cloud computing, and smartphones that are the apple (pun intended) of their collective eyes, with an askance glance cast in the direction of laptops, and desktops—gadgets, which, mind you, not too long ago, had their undivided attention.
+Presently, it’s tablets, cloud computing and phones that are the apple (pun intended) of their collective eyes, with an askance glance cast in the direction of laptops, and desktops—gadgets, which, mind you, not too long ago, had their undivided attention.

 Still, we do read about them, off and on.